acmorg/acmorg.github.io/organizers/guide.md

 * Sponsors and
 * The Audience

-The common denominator that makes all four of these groups happy is to have a good-sized attentive audience
+The common denominator that makes all four of these groups happy is to have a good-sized attentive audience.